I could smell the frustration coming from the young man from way across the room.

 You need to ensure that every team member knows what he or she is supposed to accomplish and how this fits in with what other team members are doing.

-Encourage team members to make decisions which impact their work, and your products and services.
+Encourage team members to make decisions which impact their work, and your products and services, and hold them accountable.
 They too need to learn how to lead.